 Find out what is the average ROI for the remodel you are contemplating.

-Unless you are willing to hold out for years, the majority of home upgrades do not translate into a higher sale price that recoups or exceeds costs.
+Unless you are willing to hold out for years, most home upgrades do not translate into a higher sale price that recoups or exceeds costs.

 Some renovations will recover 80-90 percent of the cost, while others will be lucky to do 50 percent.

-It might make more sense to sell the house as-is and buy a new home that has the design and amenities you want.
+It might make more sense to sell the house as-is and buy a new home with the design and amenities you want.

 Before you jump on the bandwagon, use these factors to determine whether remodeling is better than selling.